 How do I apply for financial assistance?

-Programs are the main source for funding.
+Programs are the main source of funding.
 Fill out the funding section of the online application.
-If you are interested in a Fellowship, Project/Program, Research, or Teaching Assistantship, contact your academic program.
+If you are interested in a fellowship, project assistantship, research assistantship, or teaching assistantship, contact your academic program.

 Financial Aid: Loans and Work Study are available to U.S. citizens or permanent residents.
 Check the loans/work study box in the application information section to receive information from the UW–Madison Office of Student Financial Aid.